axamir/echoes-consented-record/INDEX.md

 # Repository Index — Echoes Archive

-This index provides a **structural entry map** to the Echoes archive.
+This index provides a **structural entry map** to the Echoes — Consented Correspondence Record.

-It is intended to support navigation and orientation only.
+It is intended to support navigation, orientation, and archival clarity only.

+No interpretation or evaluative framing is asserted here.

 ---